i0z0m/i0z0m/README.md

 ## OS
 - Arch Linux
-- Ubuntu on WSL of Windows10
+- Ubuntu on WSL2 of Windows10

 # Languages
 - C